- The rhythm method of birth control is also known as the fertility awareness method (FAM).

 - within 12 to 24 hours after ovulation

 Every woman’s menstrual cycle is different.
-It’s important to pinpoint exactly when you are ovulating in order for this method to be effective.
-There are several ways to keep track of your fertility.
+To use FAM effectively, it’s important to pinpoint when you’re ovulating.
+There are several ways to track your ovulation cycle and fertility.

-- the calendar method, which uses past menstrual cycles to estimate the time of ovulation.
-It is the least reliable fertility awareness method.
-Women whose cycles are shorter than 26 days or longer than 32 days should not use the calendar method.
+- Calendar method: You use past menstrual cycles to estimate the time of your ovulation.
+This is the least reliable method of fertility and should be avoided if your menstrual cycles are shorter than 26 days or longer than 32 days.

-It’s best to talk to your doctor or take a course on fertility awareness before deciding if it’s right for you.
-Fertility awareness requires a significant and consistent investment of time and effort.
+It’s best to talk to your doctor or take a course on fertility awareness before deciding if FAM is right for you.
+FAM requires a significant and consistent investment of time and effort.

 - how long you abstain from sex around your ovulation date

-- the need to consistently track your cycles for at least six months before the method can be considered reliable
+- you need to consistently track your menstrual cycles for at least six months before the method can be considered reliable